insight-platform/Similari/README.md

 Similari is a framework to build custom trackers, however it provides certain algorithms as an end-user functionality:

-**Kalman filter**, that predicts rectangular bounding boxes axis-aligned to scene, supports the oriented (rotated) bounding boxes as well.
+**Bounding Box Kalman filter**, that predicts rectangular bounding boxes axis-aligned to scene, supports the oriented (rotated) bounding boxes as well.

+**2D Point Kalman filter**, that predicts 2D point motion.

+**2D Point Vector Kalman filter**, that predicts the vector of independent 2D points motion (used in the Keypoint Tracker).

 **Bounding box clipping**, that allows calculating the area of intersection for axis-aligned and oriented (rotated) bounding boxes.